wyn430/MVGCN/README.md

 ## Acknowledgments

-The implementation of graph convolution operation [repo](https://github.com/WangYueFt/dgcnn).
+The implementation of graph convolution operation refers to [repo](https://github.com/WangYueFt/dgcnn).